Feerojkumar/ArthrexAR_Assignment/README.md

 - You can build this project directly to any Android device.
 Once you build and run this app, ArthreX1.0 app will be installed on you device.

-- You can test this app by opening the ArthreX1.0 app in your Andoid device.
-The app start runniing and opens the AR camera and show it to the bird picture used and it will project the particle effects as shown below.
+- You can test this app by opening the ArthreX1.0 app from your Andoid device.
+The app start running and opens an AR camera view, just show it to the kingfisher bird picture used and it will project the particle effects as shown below.
   ![image](https://github.com/Feerojkumar/ArthrexAR_Assignment/assets/140662095/83a9b4d8-fc2b-4093-8f11-1db26e4b7efa)